 4. Information must be given to visitors, including, among other matters, the duration of the cookie lifespan, whether third parties will have access to these technologies, and the categories of third-party recipient cookies.

 5. Regardless of whether the cookies constitute personal data, Article 5(3) of the e-Privacy Directive (the cookie consent rule) applies to any information placed or accessed from an individual's device.

 The cookie guidelines issued by most national DPAs are formed around the aforementioned rules and principles.
 There, however, exist some minor differences among them.

 What are the differences in national DPA Cookie guidelines?

-Differences relating to national DPA cookie guidelines are mainly about issues that are regulated by some national DPA cookie guidelines are not regulated by others.
+Differences relating to national DPA cookie guidelines are mainly about issues that others do not regulate some national DPA cookie guidelines.
 It must be noted this does not imply that there are major differences in such cases.
-It is just that certain countries’ cookie guidelines are not as explicit as others and do not set out rules on certain specific issues relating to cookies.
+It is just that certain countries’ cookie guidelines are not as explicit as others and do not set out rules on specific issues relating to cookies.
 For example, not every national DPA provides rules concerning the UI design of cookie banners (i.e., rules relating to “Accept” and “Reject” buttons).

 Other than that, some minor differences exist between cookie guidelines issued by national DPAs.
 These differences, which will be described below, do not contradict each other severely but vary slightly from each other based on certain nuances.
-For example, under almost all national DPA cookie guidelines, cookie walls are generally forbidden.
+For example, cookie walls are generally forbidden under almost all national DPA cookie guidelines.
 But some of them allow cookie walls to be used in certain limited circumstances (i.e., when cookie walls are used only to limit access to certain website sections if consent is not provided).

 Below are the common differences found in most national DPA cookie guidelines.